Solicitor I Corporate & Registries

 Tēnei tūranga - About the Role:

-We are looking for an enthusiastic and highly motivated solicitor to join our Corporate & Registries team.
-The Corporate & Registries team provides legal advice to all MBIE’s operations, including in relation to MBIE’s 17 different regulatory systems and on governance, integrity and conduct matters that touch the organisation.
+We are looking for two enthusiastic and highly motivated solicitors to join our Corporate & Registries team.
+The team provides legal advice across all MBIE operations, including MBIE’s 17 different regulatory systems, and supports governance, integrity, and conduct matters that impact the organisation.

 Ngā pukenga me ngā wheako e hiahiatia ana - Skills and Experience Required